Tuning Method Solutions

 Back and Forth Adjustments

-Have you ever wondered why it is difficult to slur across the break from E or F to Half-hole F# softly without the tone breaking between notes?
+Have you ever wondered why it is difficult to slur across the break from E or F to Half-hole F# softly without the tone breaking between notes or hesitating?
 Have you ever wondered why F# and G generally play sharp in pitch?
-The harmonic fingering for these notes is significantly sharper in pitch than the regular fingering.
+If the reed is not properly tuned, the harmonic fingering for these notes is significantly sharper in pitch than the regular fingering.
 Correction of the harmonic’s tuning lowering it in pitch also lowers the pitch of the standard fingerings.
 The additional benefit is substantial.
 Slurring across the break with the reed properly tuned will speak immediately and not break the tone in the slur.
 A reed that is fine tuned will slur across the break to F# and G without half hole (first finger lifted) and be in tune.

 For this test, the A/Bb register and the low D key must be held down simultaneously.
 Bridging the thumb across from the register key requires that the thumb be arched so as to not accidentally touch the low C mechanism or low C plate (trill key).
 If this test shows the harmonic as very flat, it may be the execution of this fingering that is causing it.
 The thumb may be partially closing the low C key.
 To test this, prop open the A/Bb register key with folded paper, a pencil, etc. Now the thumb is free to just touch the low D key.
 Retest by slurring from the standard A to the harmonic A.